panwarnalini-hub/panwarnalini-hub/README.md

 ## 👋 Hi, I’m Nalini Panwar

-🔹 Data Analyst with strong foundations in SQL, Excel, and Power BI – skilled at analyzing data, building reports, and delivering actionable insights.
+🔹 Data Analyst with strong foundations in SQL, Excel, and Power BI: skilled at analyzing data, building reports, and delivering actionable insights.
 🔹 Hands-on experience with data cleaning, visualization, and dashboards using Excel, Power BI and SQL.
 🔹 Currently enhancing skills in Python for data analysis and exploring Azure and Databricks for cloud-based analytics.
 🔹 Passionate about transforming business data into clear, practical solutions that support decision-making.